kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 2. __Step 2: Dynamically Create the JS-powered Search Functionality__: We'll create it off-DOM first, then load it onto the pages next.

-3. __Step 3: Use JavaScript to Detect whether or not CSS is enabled__: This will be walked through in great detail.
+3. __Step 3: Use JavaScript to Detect if CSS is Enabled__: This will be walked through in great detail.

 <a name="assumptions-notes"></a>
 ## One Assumption...More Notes

-Since we're talking about creating search for static sites, the only assumption I'm making is that you have either Jekyll or some other static site software on your machine.
+Since we're talking about creating search for static sites, the only assumption I'm making is that you have either Jekyll or some other static site software installed on your machine.

 Some notes...

 * Expanding on the assumption, let's be clear that the search functionality being described here isn't Jekyll-specific.
-All this is based on my personal Jekyll experiences.
+This post is based on my personal Jekyll experiences.
 I haven't tested this code outside of Jekyll but as it's dependent on already-existing browser technologies and not any specific software, it should work for situations outside of Jekyll.

-* The proper way to test this functionality is to disable both JavaScript and CSS __BEFORE__ the code runs in a browser.
+* The proper way to test this functionality is to disable both JavaScript and CSS __BEFORE__ its code runs in a browser.
 Disabling JavaScript before page load in either Chrome and Firefox is easy enough with [Chris Pederick's Web Developer extension](http://chrispederick.com/work/web-developer/ "Get Chris Pederick's Web Developer extension")...Opera had issues.
-But Pederick's tool currently can't disable CSS before a page load.
-It can disable it but it won't stay that way: CSS will be re-enabled after a page refresh and that doesn't help us.
+But Pederick's tool currently can't disable CSS before page load.
+It can disable it afterwards but it won't stay that way: CSS will be re-enabled after a page refresh and that doesn't help us.
 This [Stack Overflow post on disabling a browser's CSS](http://stackoverflow.com/questions/14046738/how-to-disable-css-in-browser-for-testing-purposes "Learn how to disable a browser's CSS") discusses how to do this for various browsers.
 Refer to it when doing cross-browser testing before production deployments but for performing rapid tests while in development, both the Firefox and Safari methods seem to be the easiest way to disable CSS before page load.
 Firefox is *View &gt; Page Style &gt; No Style* while Safari is *Develop > Disable Styles*.

 * The JavaScript-powered search in this tutorial is provided by the [Tipue search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search") but this post does not go into great detail on how of Tipue works.
 It bullet points what the code is doing to provide context for this tutorial, but that's it.
 [Read the Tipue documentation](http://www.tipue.com/search/docs/ "Read the Tipue documentation") to fully understand how it works.

-* At some point while reading this, you may say to yourself, "Isn't it easier to just place the fallback code inside a `<noscript>` tag?"...yes, but that doesn't always work.
+* At some point while reading this, you may say to yourself, "Isn't it easier to just place the fallback code inside a `<noscript>` tag?"...maybe, but that doesn't always work.
 Plus, if you're coding in XHTML instead of any version of HTML, `<noscript>` won't work at all.
 [The W3C's HTML5 specification is clear about all this](http://www.w3.org/html/wg/drafts/html/master/scripting-1.html#the-noscript-element "Read the noscript section of the HTML5 specification").

 <a name="fallback-search-code"></a>
 ## The Fallback Search Code